 - Increasing the number of required successes is only one aspect to adjust the difficulty of a skills challenge, adjust the difficulty check (DC) will also influence the overall stakes.
 For example, a DC 15 for a party of four characters at level 4, means that the average proficient skill maybe around a +5 or +4 at best, meaning a roll of 10 or greater is typically necessary to succeed.
 In this regard, it may be considered an easy or medium difficulty encounter depending on successes needed.
 If the DC was set to an 18 with the same playgroup, the average roll required would need to be a 13 or higher, obviously making it harder to roll successes.
 The skills challenge would be similar to a medium or even hard encounter depending on success and failure ratios.

 - Successes are nothing without failures, and even that number is flexible in my variant.
 Typically in 4th edition, most skill challenges were set with three failures to end the challenge.
-In a normal party of four players, that is optimally acceptable.
+In a normal party of four players, that is acceptable.
 But flexibility allows for a wider breadth of both torment (for the players) and challenge.
 For example, let’s say a party of six characters at level 6 are in the midst of a skills challenge, the number of successes for a medium difficulty would be 13 successes using the formula above, the DM decides to make it somewhat challenging for the players and sets the overall DC for all skills to succeed to be 17.
 For level 6 characters, using their most proficient skills with a +6 modifier (assuming no stat increases were taken), meaning an average roll of 11 or higher is necessary to pass.
-If we were to use the basic 3 failures, the stakes in this case would be considered quite high.
+If we were to use the basic 3 failures, the stakes, in this case, would be considered quite high.
 Perhaps it is high, but if we wanted to lessen the impact or prolong the stakes, increase the number of failures before ending the encounter is reasonable and gives the players more opportunities.
-If this skills challenge were with 4 failures, let’s say, than even with 3 failures punched in, if the players do succeed that is roughly 16 times the dice were rolled, that’s 16 ways the narrative was directed.
+If this skills challenge were with 4 failures, let’s say, then even with 3 failures punched in, if the players do succeed that is roughly 16 times the dice were rolled, that’s 16 ways the narrative was directed.
 A wonderful storytelling opportunity.

 - Initiative is rolled for all players involved, obstacles are also given initiatives if applicable.
 An objective is given by the DM to the players, such as “navigate your ship through a storm” or “finding the murder suspect in town”.

-- Players relay to the DM what sort of action they wish to perform, the player may suggest a skill to implement for their roll but ultimately the DM defines the skill used for the roll.
+- Players relay to the DM what sort of action they wish to perform, the player may suggest a skill to implement their roll but ultimately the DM defines the skill used for the roll.
 Dice are rolled, the results are tallied, and the DM and/or players push the narrative forward based on those results.
-This step can be strenuous for new DMs but it offers a greater opportunities for new and shy players to be creative.
+This step can be strenuous for new DMs but it offers a greater opportunity for new and shy players to be creative.
 The best hint is to be as logical with the actions and the results when narrating the outcomes of a skill roll.

 - Players can neither use the same skill consecutively nor sequentially.
 Meaning that a player cannot use a skill from the previous round and the same player cannot use a skill a previous player used before them.
 Example: If Brian used a Dexterity (Acrobatics) check and succeed, on Irene’s turn she cannot use Dexterity (Acrobatics) on her turn, and she previously used an Intelligence (Arcana) check and thus cannot use that skill either.
 An important aspect to consider if you use the variant from the 5th Edition Player’s Handbook on Skills with Different Abilities (which I use immensely) is that this repetitive ruling is targeted primarily at the skill name itself.
 In other words, a Strength (Intimidation) is considered the same as a Charisma (Intimidation) check.